About Enhanced CPC (ECPC)

 - From your Campaigns tab, click the name of the campaign that you want to work with.

 - Click on the Settings tab.

-When you choose ECPC, we'll automatically set your ad rotation settings to "optimise for conversions", even if it's currently set to "optimise for clicks".
+When you choose ECPC, we'll automatically set your ad rotation setting to "optimise for conversions" even if it's currently set to "optimise for clicks".